mrHoft/rsschool-cv/cv.md

 | 2001 - 2007 | Mobitel, Picadon, Sunrise<br/>Sales manager, director.<br/>Wholesale and retail trade in computer equipment, mobile phones, software. |

 ### Education:
+- RSSchool.
+Frontend 2023Q4. (in progress)
+- RSSchool.
+Frontend 2023Q2.

-- Middle frontend-developer course from Я.Practicum.
+- Y.Practicum.
+Middle frontend-developer.
-- The “programmer” certificate was received along with a diploma of a geodesist at the initiative of a computer science teacher for winning Olympiads (PSKhK).
+- PSKhK УТ-1 470695.
+The “programmer” certificate was received along with a diploma of a geodesist at the initiative of a computer science teacher for winning Olympiads (PSKhK).
-- English B1 (ESCC).
+- ESCC.
+English B1.
-- Self-development: RSSchool, W3Schools, EnglishClass101, freecodecamp.org, codewars.com, learn.javascript.ru and other.
+- Self-development: W3Schools, EnglishClass101, freecodecamp.org, codewars.com, learn.javascript, javascript.info and other.
+My hand book is MDN Web Docs.

 ### React hook code examle: